akka/akka/akka-docs/rst/java/persistence.rst

 The default value can be configured with the ``akka.persistence.at-least-once-delivery.redeliver-interval`` configuration key.
 The method can be overridden by implementation classes to return non-default values.

+The maximum number of messages that will be sent at each redelivery burst is defined by the ``redeliveryBurstLimit`` method (burst frequency is half of the redelivery interval).
+If there's a lot of unconfirmed messages (e.g. if the destination is not available for a long time), this helps to prevent an overwhelming amount of messages to be sent at once.
+The default value can be configured with the ``akka.persistence.at-least-once-delivery.redelivery-burst-limit`` configuration key.
+The method can be overridden by implementation classes to return non-default values.

 After a number of delivery attempts a ``AtLeastOnceDelivery.UnconfirmedWarning`` message will be sent to ``self``.
 The re-sending will still continue, but you can choose to call ``confirmDelivery`` to cancel the re-sending.
 The number of delivery attempts before emitting the